jeanfeydy/survivalGPU/R/README.md

 ## Installation

-survivalGPU is a package based on a package written in python, dependant on the `reticulate` R package.
+survivalGPU is a package based on a package written in python, dependent on the `reticulate` R package.
 To use it, it’s necessary to have installed some python libraries such as `torch`, `torch-scatter`, and `pykeops`.
 To use survivalGPU, you can create a virtual python